BIRDSgroup/CausalFlux/Our CF framework/README.md

 ### (B) To be changed in the ".m" scripts
 1)  **Metabolic model**

     Metabolic model corresponding to the system being studied.
 In CF-S, add sink reactions (extra reactions added to metabolic model) for the metabolites that have feedback to the genes in GRN.
-In the case of CF-MTR, keep the metabolic model as such (without sink reactions)
+In the case of CF-MTR, keep the metabolic model as such (without sink reactions).
+Make sure to load the correct metabolic models in all the three ".m" scripts.

 ### (C) To be given as arguments to the CF function